banzaicloud/banzai-cli/cmd/docs/banzai_secret_install.md

 ### Options

 ```
+      --cluster int32         ID of cluster to install secret on
-  -c, --cluster string   Name or ID of the cluster to install the secret
+      --cluster-name string   Name of cluster to install secret on
   -f, --file string           Template descriptor file
   -h, --help                  help for install
-  -m, --merge            Set true to merge existing secret
+  -m, --merge                 Merge fields to an existing Kubernetes secret
-  -n, --name string      Name of the secret to install
+  -n, --name string           Name of the Pipeline secret to use
 ```

 ### Options inherited from parent commands